Ocean Mall

-Ocean Mall, is a 393 ft skyscraper in the Clifton locality of Karachi, Pakistan.
+Ocean Mall is a 393 ft skyscraper in the Clifton locality of Karachi, Pakistan.
 It was built between 2009 and 2014, and contains a shopping mall and office spaces.

-Founded as an international hotel project for Sofitel, but was later abandoned due to law and order situation in the city.
+It was founded as an international hotel project for Sofitel, but was later abandoned due to the law and order situation in the city.
 Later, it was redesigned into a shopping mall and was named The Mall.

 Structural information

 Ocean Tower is a 393 ft skyscraper in Karachi.
 It contains 28 storeys above ground, and 5 below ground.
-The project has its own 5-megawatt powerhouse, as compared with the 2 MW- and 1.2 MW-capacity powerhouses of MCB Tower and the Arif Habib Building respectively, and it does not rely on K-Electric for power.
+The project has its own 5-megawatt powerhouse, as compared to the 2 MW- and 1.2 MW-capacity powerhouses of MCB Tower and the Arif Habib Building respectively, and it does not rely on K-Electric for power.
 The tower uses state-of-the-art technology for monitoring heat and smoke.
 It has nine passenger lifts and five cargo lifts.

-Surface Area of the project is 850,000 sq.ft.
+Surface area of the project is 850,000 sq.ft.
 Construction cost is Rs.
 5 billion.
-The Project Architect is arcop Private Limited.
+The project architect is arcop Private Limited.

+Child incident

+On March 22, 2022 a three-year-old boy was injured after being stuck in an Ocean Mall escalator.
+According to the mother of the injured child, this incident happened when they were going from the second to the third floor of Ocean Mall.
+She further added that they kept calling the administration, but no one came to help, and even the buttons of the escalator were non-operational, and no medical assistance was provided.
+However, their management team took the child to the nearest hospital for medical assistance.
+They paid all medical expenses.
+As a result of the incident, a protest was staged outside the Mall, near Teen Talwar in the upscale Clifton neighborhood and there was severe public outrage over the incident on social media with a trend called #BanOceanMall.